ghlawrence2000/UTFT_SdRaw/ReadMe.txt

+Re-written the loadS function to be AVR/ARM compliant and provided an Example, also added descriptive headers to all of the examples.

 Reorganised structure and added 'library.properties' file to conform to Library Spec V1.5.X

 Added the ability to draw from Serial source.